Multimessenger study of baryon-charged QCD matter in heavy-ion collisions: Model and setup

 In this study, the dynamics of heavy-ion collisions are simulated using a (3+1)-dimensional multistage hydrodynamic model, incorporating \music~\cite{Schenke:2010nt,Schenke:2011bn,Paquet:2015lta}, \isd~\cite{McNelis:2019auj}, and \urqmd~\cite{Bass1998,Bleicher1999}.
 The simulation is initiated at a constant proper time $\tau_0$ with parametric 3-dimensional initial conditions.
 During the hydrodynamic stage, dissipative effects from the shear stress tensor and net baryon diffusion current \cite{Denicol2018,Du:2019obx,Du:2021zqz} are considered, while bulk viscous pressure is excluded.
 The particlization process, where hadrons are sampled from hydrodynamic fields, occurs on the freeze-out surface defined by a constant energy density $e_{\rm fo}=0.26\,$GeV/fm$^3$, the same value used in Refs.~\cite{Churchill:2023vpt,Churchill:2023zkk} for dilepton emission calculations.
 The same models have been implemented and described in Refs.~\cite{Churchill:2023vpt,Du:2023efk}, focusing on dilepton emission and hadron production at BES energies, respectively.

 This study utilizes hadronic measurements at midrapidity by the STAR Collaboration \cite{STAR:2019vcp} and methods for constructing rapidity-dependent hadronic distributions not experimentally available \cite{Du:2023efk} to calibrate the bulk dynamics of Au+Au collisions at $\snn=14.5\,$GeV.
 This energy has not been considered in Refs.~\cite{Du:2022yok, Churchill:2023vpt,Churchill:2023zkk, Du:2023efk}, thus bridging the gap between collisions investigated at $\snn=7.7\,$GeV and 19.6 GeV.
 Details of the calibration at 14.5 GeV and the corresponding hadronic distributions are provided in \ref{app:bulk}.
-The agreement between the model calculations and experimental measurements is verified for identified hadron yields to constrain thermodynamic properties and for the mean transverse momenta of identified hadrons to constrain the transverse flow of the bulk medium.
+The agreement between the model calculations and experimental measurements at midrapidity, along with the constructed rapidity distributions for regions away from midrapidity, is verified for identified hadron yields (see Figs.~\ref{fig:rapidity_dist} and \ref{fig:BES_results}) to constrain thermodynamic properties and for the mean transverse momenta of identified hadrons to constrain the transverse flow of the bulk medium.

 The averaged thermodynamic properties, specifically temperature $\langle T\rangle$ and baryon chemical potential $\langle \mub\rangle$, at 14.5 GeV are shown in Fig.~\ref{fig:freezeout}.
 Using midrapidity values as a reference, Figure~\ref{fig:freezeout} shows that $\langle T\rangle$ can vary by approximately 4\% and $\langle \mub\rangle$ by approximately 80\% at 14.5 GeV, while at 7.7 GeV, $\langle T\rangle$ and $\langle \mub\rangle$ vary by approximately 25\% and 115\%, respectively.
 The thermodynamic properties exhibit weaker rapidity variation than at 7.7 GeV but moderately stronger than at 19.6 GeV \cite{Du:2023gnv,Du:2023efk}, showing a smooth transition between the 7.7 and 19.6 GeV collisions.